“I usually eat an orange by just shoving it in my mouth because they’re so delicious.”

 Can you try to remember to take one mindful bite at your next meal?
 While many of us are at home with students due to school closures, try this fun activity with your students––in your virtual or hybrid classrooms, or at home.

-Take a deeper look into this lesson and access science, strategies, the Mindful Schools K-12 Curriculum, and more resources to bring mindfulness to your classroom in our Mindful Educator Essentials course.
-Mindful Schools has trained over 50,000 educators to bring mindfulness to school settings.
-The next session begins.
+Take a deeper look into this lesson and access science, strategies, the Mindful Schools K-12 Curriculum, and more resources to bring mindfulness to your classroom in our 201: Mindfulness in the Classroom course.
+Mindful Schools has trained over 60,000 educators to bring mindfulness to school settings.